Tesla plunges after report says US has launched a criminal probe over Elon Musk's statements (TSLA)

 The criminal probe comes one month after federal prosecutors also opened a fraud investigation relating to the billionaire's claims that funding had been secured to take Tesla private at $420 per share.
 Musk later explained in a blog post that the tweet came after a meeting with Saudi Arabian investors that left him feeling that "no other decision makers were needed and that they were eager to proceed."

 The new criminal inquiry is in the early stages, Bloomberg said, adding that enforcement actions can take months to materialize.
-Tesla and the US attorney's office in the Northern District of California did not immediately respond to requests for comment.
+Both federal prosecutors and Tesla declined to comment to the news organization.

 Tesla's stock price initially flew as high as $489 per share following the go-private announcement by Musk in August, but has since sank as low as $244 following a slew of investor lawsuits and regulator investigations.